We are the

-Representing employees and retirees of the U.S. Postal Service who belong to the Clerk, Maintenance, and Motor Vehicles Divisions.
+Representing employees and retirees of the U.S. Postal Service’s Clerk, Maintenance, and Motor Vehicles Divisions

 20